vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/Glossary.md

 bubhuksu — One who seeks worldly enjoyments.
 Antonym: mumuksu.
 Canda — One of the Ganesvaras, considered a fierce emanation of Siva; the  recipient of nirmalya.

-caryapada — One of four sections of a complete agama, prescribing proper  day-to-day conduct for members of the Saiva community.  catussamskara — Fourfold consecration, used as purification.  cit — Consciousness, the principal attribute of every animate being, distin guishing living beings from the inert and inanimate.
+caryapada — One of four sections of a complete agama, prescribing proper  day-to-day conduct for members of the Śaiva community.  catussamskara — Fourfold consecration, used as purification.  cit — Consciousness, the principal attribute of every animate being, distin guishing living beings from the inert and inanimate.
 Antonym: jada.  dharana — "Cosmic supports," the five material elements seen as supports  for the five kalas.

 dhenumudra — "Cow" mudrd, used when transforming substances into  amrta.